JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 ![](http://35percent.org/img/savills1.png)

+The publication of the report understandably created [concerns](http://www.southwarknews.co.uk/news/your-home-is-worth-less-than-nothing-council-report-evaluates-southwark-properties/) amongst tenants living on the _"poorly performing"_ estates.
+In response to these, the Council's Housing Boss [explained](http://www.southwarknews.co.uk/news/no-more-wholesale-estate-demolition-says-housing-boss/) that demolition will be considered on a “case by case basis” and that _“In a small number of cases it may mean demolition but in the vast majority of cases it certainly won’t.”_

-## Savills
+## Savills and Southwark
-We [blogged](/2015-12-20-heygate-sell-off-how-much-are-we-getting/) about this in December and noted that Savills is just as happy [selling off](http://crappistmartin.github.io/sold-by-southwark/) Southwark's high-value assets, as it is identifying those low-value assets that could be candidates for demolition.
+We [blogged](/2015-12-20-heygate-sell-off-how-much-are-we-getting/) about this in December and noted that Savills is just as happy [selling off](/auctions) Southwark's high-value assets, as it is identifying those low-value assets that could be candidates for demolition.
 Savills also prepared the notorious [viability assessment](http://crappistmartin.github.io/collated-viability-assessments/) that [allowed](/2015-06-25-heygate-viability-assessment-finally-revealed/) Lendlease to slash the social rented housing on [Elephant Park](http://www.elephantpark.co.uk) (the New Heygate) to just 82 social rented units.

 ![](http://35percent.org/img/savills.png)